emarinri/cassandra-docs/theory.rst

    #.
 Select one of the trial dihedrals with probability
       :math:`e^{-\beta \Delta U_k^{dih}} / \sum_k{e^{-\beta \Delta U_k^{dih}}}`.

-.. table:: Possible sequences and probabilities for inserting the fragments of the all-atom model of propane shown in Fig.
+.. _table:propane:

-`[fig:propaneFragments] <#fig:propaneFragments>`__.
+.. table:: Possible sequences and probabilities for inserting the fragments of the all-atom model of propane shown in :numref:`fig:propane_fragments`.

    +-------------------------+-----------------+
    | Sequence                | :math:`p_{seq}` |